Part of our Developer Tools MCP category.

 What’s Not

-SSRF vulnerability (unpatched in MCP server) — In November 2025, BlueRock Security discovered that the convert_to_markdown tool accepts arbitrary URIs with no validation.
+SSRF vulnerability (still no code fix — Microsoft responded with documentation only) — In November 2025, BlueRock Security discovered that the convert_to_markdown tool accepts arbitrary URIs with no validation.
 An attacker can supply the AWS instance metadata IP (169.254.169.254) to extract IAM credentials from EC2 instances running IMDSv1.
 The proof-of-concept demonstrated full credential extraction — access keys, secret keys, and session tokens.

 No authentication — The MCP server has no authentication mechanism.
 If running in HTTP mode, anyone who can reach the port can trigger conversions.
 The documentation explicitly states it’s “meant for local use, with local trusted agents” only and should never be exposed beyond localhost without understanding the security implications.